Moham3d-3ssam/Resume-Analysis-Intelligence-System/README.md

 # 🔬 Resume Analysis Intelligence System

->  AI-powered Streamlit application that extracts structured insights from any PDF resume — category classification, job role recommendation, and candidate profile extraction in seconds.
+> An AI-powered Streamlit application that extracts structured insights from any PDF resume — category classification, job role recommendation, and candidate profile extraction in seconds.

 ---